Skip to main content

 This section of the Interest Schedule displays active matches for the available space that you intend to report to your client.
 These matches are crucial in providing a real-time snapshot of the interest and engagement with your property.
 Learn how to effectively manage and categorise these matches to enhance your reporting process.

-How Matches Enter the "Enquires" Section:
+How Matches Enter the "Enquires" Section

 1. Society Acquisition: